How do you flex your manufacturing to respond to COVID-19 and reshoring needs?

 MetLase has already completed a number of high-profile projects using its rapid tooling development.

-This includes creating an aerospace pipe fixture in less than 24 hours, using parametric CAD modelling to modify a composite wing fixture for F1 in just 12 hours and responding quickly to a premium British automotive manufacturer’s styling department change that saw it accommodate quad pipes instead of twin, on an rear exhaust assembly automated laser welding fixture.
+This includes creating an aerospace pipe fixture in less than 24 hours, using parametric CAD modelling to modify a composite wing fixture for F1 in just 12 hours and responding quickly to a premium British automotive manufacturer’s styling department change that saw it accommodate quad pipes instead of twin, on a rear exhaust assembly automated laser welding fixture.

 The company, which played a key role in the VentilatorChallengeUKConsortium, has also just delivered its largest ever tool, measuring 4 metres in diameter and 2 metres tall.